Hoda Muthana

 Hoda Muthana (هدى مثنى; born October 28, 1994) is a U.S.-born Yemeni woman who emigrated from the United States to Syria to join ISIS in November 2014.
-She surrendered in January 2019 to coalition forces fighting ISIS in Syria and has been denied access back to the United States after a U.S. court ruling rejected her claim to American citizenship.
-When she was born, her father was a Yemeni diplomat, making her ineligible for American citizenship by birth.
+She surrendered in January 2019 to coalition forces fighting ISIS in Syria and said she regretted joining ISIS, but has been denied access back to the United States after a U.S. court ruling rejected her claim to American citizenship.
+The courts ruled that when she was born, her father was a Yemeni diplomat, making her ineligible for American citizenship by birth.

 Early life

 Muthana was born in Hackensack, New Jersey on October 28, 1994.
 Her father was a Yemeni diplomat, although it is disputed whether he was a diplomat at the time of her birth or whether he resigned months before.
-Muthana was raised in Hoover, Alabama and attended the University of Alabama at Birmingham before leaving the United States to join ISIS in November 2014 using funds that her parents had provided for her college tuition.
-She graduated from Hoover High School in 2013.
+Muthana was raised in Hoover, Alabama and graduated from Hoover High School in 2013.
+She attended the University of Alabama at Birmingham before leaving the United States to join ISIS in November 2014, using funds that her parents had provided for her college tuition.